Home Tutorials Training Consulting Books Company Contact us

 }

-An object can also register directly an instance of the org.osgi.service.event.EventHandler via the IEventBroker.subscribe() method.
-To unsubscribe use the unsubscribe() method.
+You can also register an instance of org.osgi.service.event.EventHandler directly using the IEventBroker.subscribe() method.
+To unsubscribe, use the unsubscribe() method.

-Using dependency injection for subscribing should be preferred compared to the direct subscription.
-This way the framework handles the listener registration and de-registration automatically for you.
-But sometimes it is useful to control when to listening to events, for, example when an event should only received once.
+Using dependency injection for subscribing is preferred over direct subscription.
+This way, the framework manages listener registration and de-registration automatically.
+However, sometimes it’s useful to control when to listen to events, for example, when an event should only be received once.

 import jakarta.annotation.PostConstruct;